gentaiscool/distfuse/README.md

 # DistFuse

 DistFuse is a library to calculate similarity scores between two collections of text sequences encoded using transformer models.
 This library allows combining more than one models, including APIs from Cohere and OpenAI.
+This is the same implementation of DistFuse from the [MINERS paper](https://arxiv.org/pdf/2406.07424).

 ## Table of Contents